How To Wash Cloth Nappies

 How Others Wash Their Cloth Nappies

-Of course, not everyone will do theirs the same and as I said above this may depend on the type of washing machine and it may also depend on how often they wash etc.
+Of course, not everyone will wash their cloth nappies in the same way and, as I said above, this may depend on the type of washing machine and it may also depend on how often they wash etc.

-Those who don’t use a 40° usually use a 60° as their standard wash and this is generally just their preference. (update: since purchasing the eco-bubble washing machine I now have to use a 60 wash)
+Those who don’t use a 40° usually use a 60° as their standard wash.

 You will want/need to do this wash if: